Manhar Udhas: Early life

-Manhar Udhas is the eldest son of Keshubhai Udhas and Jituben Udhas, and the elder brother of singers Pankaj Udhas and Nirmal Udhas.
+Manhar Udhas is the eldest son of Keshubhai Udhas and Jituben Udhas, and the elder brother of the singer Pankaj Udhas, who died on 26 February in 2024 and Nirmal Udhas.
 He completed his mechanical engineering training in Gujarat and moved to Mumbai in the late 1960s to look for a job.

-He was interested in music since childhood.
-His brother-in-law, who was making Gujarati film in Mumbai, introduced him to Music Director Kalyanji Anandji.
-Udhas used to hang around Kalyanji Anandji to help them in song recording.
-Once singer Mukesh was not immediately available.
-So it was decided to dub song in the voice of Udhas and later on Mukesh would sing over it.
+With a lifelong passion for music, Manhar found an entry into the industry through his brother-in-law, a filmmaker in Mumbai, who introduced him to Music Directors Kalyanji Anandji.
+Manhar often assisted the duo in song recording.
+When the singer Mukesh was not immediately available, it was decided to dub the song in the voice of Udhas and later on Mukesh would sing over it.
 The song was 'aap se hum ko bichchade huye ek zamana beet gaya' for 1969 film Vishwas.
 When Mukesh heard the song he said that Udhas has sung the song perfectly and there was no need to record the song in his voice.
 The song became a hit.
 It proved to be turning point in his career.